aykay76/dapr/readme.md

 ```

-That's the basics done - we have Dapr running on k8s with Redis for state storage and pub/sub messaging.
+That's the basics done - we have Dapr running on k8s with Redis for state storage and pub/sub messaging!

 ## Testing the dashboard

 Install contour and envoy and add a proxy :

 ```
-kubectl apply -f http-proxy.yml
+kubectl apply -f dapr-dashboard-proxy.yml
 ```
 Browse to FQDN that matches your external IP for Envoy.